ssbc/rooms2/docs/Setup/Web Dashboard.md

 The dashboard grants [moderators](../Stakeholders/Moderator.md) with features and powers such as:

-- Block SSB IDs from becoming connecting with this room, meaning two things:
+- Block SSB IDs from connecting with this room, meaning two things:
   - If they were an [internal user](../Stakeholders/Internal%20user.md), they get demoted to [external user](../Stakeholders/External%20user.md)
   - Even if they were an [external user](../Stakeholders/External%20user.md), the room server will reject new attempts of secret-handshake connections, meaning that blocked users cannot even perform [alias resolution](../Alias/Alias%20resolution.md) anymore
 - Unblock SSB IDs that are blocked